Cookie Consent by Free Privacy Policy Generator website

 We are committed to making our online services accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations, 2018.

-This part of our website is partially compliant with the Web Content Accessibility Guidelines, (WCAG); we've listed non-compliances.
+This part of our website is partially compliant with the Web Content Accessibility Guidelines version 2.2, Level AA due to the non-compliances listed.

 Non-compliance with the accessibility regulations

-• Not all Accessible Rich Internet Applications (ARIA) attributes match their roles.
-ARIA is a set of roles and attributes that make web content and web applications more accessible to people with disabilities - this would be required to meet the WCAG 2.1 AA standard.
+• Not all Accessible Rich Internet Applications (ARIA) attributes match their roles; ARIA is a set of roles and attributes that make web content and web applications more accessible to people with disabilities - this would be required to meet the WCAG AA standard.

-• The label element may not always explicitly associate a form control with a label - this relates to WCAG 2.1 AA Success Criterion 1.1.1 (Technique H44).
+• The label element may not always explicitly associate a form control with a label - this relates to WCAG, level AA, success criterion 1.1.1.

-• The overall design may not be responsive when accessed using a mobile device.
-Content may appear cut off, or may use scroll bars rather than using layout techniques that adapt to the available space - this relates to WCAG 2.1 AA Success Criterion 1.4.4 (Technique G146).
+• The overall design may not be responsive when accessed using a mobile device; content may appear cut off, or may use scroll bars rather than using layout techniques that adapt to the available space - this relates to WCAG, level AA, success criterion 1.4.4.

-• Not all functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes - this relates to WCAG 2.1 AA Success Criterion 2.1.1.
+• Not all functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes - this relates to WCAG, level AA, success criterion 2.1.1.

-• The time interval for an automatic page refresh is too short, and there is no way to turn auto-refresh off - this relates to WCAG 2.1 AA Success Criteria 2.2.1, 2.2.4, and 3.2.5.
+• The time interval for an automatic page refresh is too short, and there is no way to turn auto-refresh off; users may not have enough time to interact with the web page, and read content before the session expires without warning, and it's not possible to turn off, adjust or extend the time limit - this relates to WCAG, level AA, success criteria 2.2.1, 2.2.4, and 3.2.5.

-• The first interactive item within pages is not always a link to the beginning of the main content - this relates to WCAG 2.1 AA Success Criterion 2.4.1 (Technique G1).
+• The first interactive item within pages is not always a link to the beginning of the main content - this relates to WCAG, level AA, success criterion 2.4.1.

-• It's not always possible for keyboard-only users to navigate within tables using the keyboard - this relates to WCAG 2.1 AA Success Criterion 2.4.3.
+• It's not always possible for keyboard-only users to navigate within tables using the keyboard - this relates to WCAG, level AA, success criterion 2.4.3.

-• It's sometimes difficult to determine visually if a checkbox has been selected - this relates to WCAG 2.1 AA Success Criterion 2.4.13.
+• It's sometimes difficult to determine visually if a checkbox has been selected - this relates to WCAG, level AA, success criterion 2.4.13.

-• Some button, link, and menu item elements do not have accessible names - this relates to WCAG 2.1 AA Success Criterion 2.5.3.
+• Some button, link, and menu item elements do not have accessible names - this relates to WCAG, level AA, success criterion 2.5.3.

-• Not all ARIA commands have an accessible name - this relates to WCAG 2.1 AA Success Criterion 2.5.3 (Technique G211).
+• Not all ARIA commands have an accessible name - this relates to WCAG, level AA, success criterion 2.5.3.

-• Potential confusion can be caused by unexpected changes of context, such as automatic launching of new windows and automatic submission of forms after selecting an item from a list.
-Such unexpected changes of context may cause difficulties for people with motor impairments, people with low vision, people who are blind, and people with certain cognitive limitations - this relates to WCAG 2.1 AA Success Criterion 3.2.5 (Technique H76).
+• Potential confusion can be caused by unexpected changes of context, such as automatic launching of new windows and automatic submission of forms after selecting an item from a list, this may cause difficulties for people with motor impairments, people with low vision, people who are blind, and people with certain cognitive limitations - this relates to WCAG, level AA, success criterion 3.2.5.

 What we’re doing to improve accessibility